Tochi-Nwachukwu/llm-benchmarking-app/README.md

     •	FastAPI: Handles the API layer for accessing benchmark metrics and rankings.
     •	MongoDB: Stores all the simulation data for LLM performance metrics.

+There are two major services
+1. The randomizer service
+2. The retrieve metrics service which gets the various metrics

 Database Overview